☎️ Advice on +43 (0) 664 1923560

 Basically, there are two ways to resharpen a diamond saw blade:

-In practice, sharpening when installed is usually applied.
-For this, a so-called dressing stone is used.
+In practice, sharpening while installed is usually applied.
+For this, a so-called dressing stick is used.

-Dressing stones consist of different materials, for example:
+Dressing sticks are made of different materials, for example:

 • Aluminum oxide